Written by: Amanda Rose, Executive Contributor

 Amanda Rose, Executive Contributor Brainz Magazine

-Amanda Rose is the founder & director of The Infinite Power of You Inc., a multi-published multi-genre author, business, wealth, & mindset coach, actor, motivational speaker, and online course creator.
-She is a multi-passionate entrepreneur who has been in the online space since 2013, and a sales expert for over 10 years.
+Amanda Rose is the founder & director of The Infinite Power of You Inc. It is a multi-published multi-genre author, business, wealth, & mindset coach, actor, motivational speaker, and online course creator.
+She is a multi-passionate entrepreneur who has been in the online space since 2013 and a sales expert for over 10 years.
 It's her passion to help her clients build lives of freedom and joy, and thriving businesses with multiple revenue sources, through strategies combined with mindset mastery.
 Amanda's mission to shift human consciousness to create soulful abundance through mindset practices.